knative/website/DEVELOPMENT.md

     resides - this is part of the Knative specific file processing that is done) therefore some links will not work between the statically built HTML files.
-    For example, links like `.../index.html` are converted to `.../` for simplicity (servers treat them as the same destination) but when you browsing a local HTML file you need to open/click on the individual `index.html` files to get where you want to go.
+    For example, links like `.../index.html` are converted to `.../` for simplicity (servers treat them as the same destination) but when you are browsing a local HTML file you need to open/click on the individual `index.html` files to get where you want to go.
   - This method does however make it easier to read or use local tools on the HTML build